EnzecNet/Naked-and-Afraid/README.md

 ## To Do

-* Fix the tablist visibility issue
+* Fix the tablist visibility issue [(the original series actually had it enabled)](https://imgur.com/a/6CXRsa6)
+   * Since it's difficult to hide or disable the tablist directly, it can potentially be removed in a resource pack or external mod
-* Disable dispensers from dispensing armor
+* Disable dispensers from dispensing armor (to prevent Curse of Binding traps)
 * Create a custom resource pack that includes Hardcore Hearts and a death cannon sound